music-suite/music-suite/docs/src/User-Guide.md

 The most useful type classes come with *laws*, which all instances must satisfy.
 For example the laws for the `Monoid` class are:

 - `mempty <> x = x`
-	- The empty element composed with `x` is the same as `x`
+	- The empty element composed with `x` is the same as `x`.
 - `x <> mempty = x`
-	- `x` composed with the empty element is the same as `x`
+	- `x` composed with the empty element is the same as `x`.
 - `x <> (y <> z) = (x <> y) <> z`
-	- The operation is associatibe, e.g. we can rearrange brackets without changing the meaning of the expression.
+	- The operation is associative.
+That is, we can rearrange brackets without changing the meaning of the expression.

 As an example, we can see that this holds for the list instance: